 Gaming in Unity is a 4-week Game Design and Development WokeShop led by Chas Watts.
 Youth gather to put together a blueprint for their own game ideas.
 Participants alternate between brainstorming, learning and using the program Unity as a tool to learn about game design.
-Are you Black/Brown and between the ages of 13-19?
-If so, sign up here!
+Registration for this WokeShop is now closed.

 “After studying math for 6 years, I left for a chance to be more creative in software and game development.
 Since then I have dealt with many clients in a diverse suite of roles including consulting, programming, analyzing and tutoring.
 I love people, games, teaching, creating and problem-solving and I especially love when those things come together.” – Chas Watts